 Each United Way-Centraide raises money and allocates funds locally to support its community.
-Each United Way-Centraide is governed by an autonomous, local, volunteer Board of Directors that, with other volunteers and staff, helps build caring, vibrant communities and responds to a broad range of human needs.
+Each United Way-Centraide is governed by an autonomous, local, volunteer Board of Directors that, with other volunteers and staff, helps build caring, vibrant communities and responds to a broad range of community needs.

-United Way serves the Edmonton Census Metropolitan area including Edmonton, the City of Fort Saskatchewan, Sherwood Park, Strathcona County, the City of St. Albert, the City of Leduc, the County of Leduc, the City of Spruce Grove, the Town of Stony Plain and the County of Parkland.
+Our United Way serves the Edmonton Census Metropolitan area including Edmonton, the City of Fort Saskatchewan, Sherwood Park, Strathcona County, the City of St. Albert, the City of Leduc, the County of Leduc, the City of Spruce Grove, the Town of Stony Plain and the County of Parkland.

 100% Local – All funds raised in the Alberta Capital Region are spent right here in this community, ensuring local families get the support they need, when they need it.

 Lasting Solutions – United Way funds 100+ programs that ensure everyone has equitable access to the resources and opportunities they need for growth and success.

 Results You Can See – We set clear targets and share the results, showing how your contribution to United Way changes lives.